Car amplifier installation guide

 - In the trunk or hatch area

 Pros: Plenty of room for large amps.
 Near the rear speakers.
+Easy access to the amp controls.

 Cons: You sacrifice some cargo space.
 Longer wires and patch cords are required.